binchencoder/gateway-proto/README.md

 # gateway-proto
-The repo "gateway-proto" collects all protobufs of Ease gateway providing APIs.
+The repo "gateway-proto" collects all protobufs of Janus gateway providing APIs.